Skip to main content

 Eddy currents and braking

 Lenz's law explains electromagnetic braking.
 A conductor moving through a magnetic field has circulating "eddy currents" induced in it.
-These currents oppose the motion, producing a retarding force that slows the conductor smoothly without contact - used in trains, roller-coasters and gym equipment.
+These currents oppose the motion, producing a retarding force that slows the conductor smoothly without contact - used in trains, roller-coasters and gym equipment, and seen when a magnet falls slowly through a copper tube.

 Exam-style practice questions